 Advanced Skills in Mental Health

 Advanced Skills in Mental Health prepares students for working with people with complex mental health needs.
 The ability to safely and accurately assess and identify mental health problems in vulnerable people is a valuable skill for work in psychiatric or psychological services, homelessness agencies, learning disabilities services or forensic services, and legal services.
-The knowledge and skills learnt in this module will enable you to feel well equipped in understanding the signs, symptoms and labelling strategies used in deciphering complex mental health issues to make you a more effective member of the service team.
-You will also learn study skills and presentation skills and engage in group learning process using problem based learning, role plays, and group discussion.
+The knowledge and skills acquired in this module will enable you to feel well equipped in understanding signs, symptoms and labelling strategies used in deciphering complex mental health issues to make you a more effective member of a service team.
+You will also learn study and presentation skills and engage in group learning processes using problem based learning, role plays, and group discussion.

 Module two prepares students for mental health roles in various settings worldwide and in multicultural societies.

 Examples of lectures content:

 - health inequalities and human rights